-- The Global Financial Inclusion Database (2017) from the World Bank brings together data on the use of digital technology for business in 140 countries:
+- The Global Financial Inclusion Database (2021) from the World Bank brings together data on the use of digital technology for business in 123 countries:

-- 56% of men and 49% of women over the age of 15 have made or received a digital payment in the last year.
+- 67% of men and 61% of women over the age of 15 have made or received a digital payment in the last year.

-- 6% of men and 3% of women over the age of 15 have a mobile bank account.
+- 12% of men and 8% of women over the age of 15 have a mobile bank account.

 Movements and Leadership